 Product growth and maintenance is an ongoing reality in an evolving marketplace.
 As our time with you comes to a close, we help train new and existing team members to carry the process forward.

 *Not on the list?
 Give us a shout.
 We’ve probably already given it a spin.

 Mike is one of the founding partners and the CEO of Carbon Five.
-He does much of the strategic planning for the company and runs all aspects of the Santa Monica office.
+He does much of the strategic planning for the company and runs all aspects of the Los Angeles office.
 During his 17 years at the company, Mike has led dozens of projects, opened offices and helped develop the core Carbon Five process and practice groups.

 In his free time, Mike enjoys drinking fine wine and constructing elaborate Magna-Tile structures with his two young daughters (ideally at the same time).

 As one of the original Carbon Five, Don has worn just about every hat at the company — CFO, Accountant, Counsel, HR Director, Client Services Rep, Ops Manager, Barista, Fridge Stocker, Waiter, Driver, Event Planner — before finally settling on COO.
 Don cut his teeth in the startup world during the Dotcom era, when he scaled the technology for an ecommerce website.

 If you can't reach him on his mobile, Don's likely biking, hiking, hanging with his kids or traveling overseas (where he's too cheap to pay for a SIM card).

 Courtney is a project lead at Carbon Five, where she utilizes her more than ten years of software development experience.
 Courtney frequently shares her passion for lean and agile development at conferences and events worldwide.
 She also supports a variety of initiatives from Railsbridge and Women Who Code to Balanced Team and The Sum of the Parts speaker series.